 "Oh come, let us worship and bow down; let us kneel before the LORD, our God, our Maker..."
 (Psalm 95:6)

 Church is not for perfect people, but together we grow

 Church was never designed for "perfect" people.
 In fact, there are none!
 Hurt people are allowed to come to church, right?
-They may face impossible circumstances; have paralyzing fear, or just got some terrible news.
+They may be facing impossible circumstances, have paralyzing fear, or have just received some terrible news.

 They come to church because, there, they know people care.
 People pray in church.
 People understand, and hurt people need Jesus with skin on.
 That's the way of ministry.

 "A new commandment I give to you that you love one another as I have loved you."
 (John 13:34)